tembo-io/website/docusaurus/blog/2024-01-18-pgvector-and-lantern/index.md

 ![Throughput](./017-sift-qps-m24.png)
 ![Latency](./017-sift-latency-m24.png)

-These results were consistent with my observations when using Gist-960 and Glove-200.
+These trends were consistent with my observations when using Gist-960 and Glove-200.
 You can see more results [here](https://github.com/binidxaba/lantern-pgvector-comparison/tree/main).

 ## Conclusions